56 W. Main Street,

 No one has favorited this theater yet

-The Cameo Theatre can be traced back to at least 1927 in the Salt Lake Tribune.
+Opened as the Realart Theatre.
+On July 21, 1926 it was renamed Cameo Theatre.
 On January 15, 1944, the Tribune reported on a fire at the Cameo Theatre, which caused $50,000 damage with only four walls remaining.
 John H. Miller rebuilt his theatre and it reopened with 150 more seats on April 1, 1944.
 The Film Daily Year Book of 1950 listed the Cameo Theatre with 550 seats.

 The Provo Daily Herald reported in January and February of 1958 on the remodeling of the former Cameo Theatre at 60 W. Main Street into a store by Christensen’s Department Store.
 Interestingly enough, the present day aerials compared to the Sanborn Insurance Maps of 1938 show that the building still has the same footprint where the stage area was wider than the auditorium.
 Although the original store has departed, Christensen’s name is still on the building, about a block away from the Towne Cinemas.

 Just login to your account and subscribe to this theater.

 Recent comments (view all 2 comments)

 An Article from the Daily Herald 11 November 1976, Page 18 AMERICAN FORK — Mr. and Mrs. DeLoy Sallenback have purchased the Coral Theater from the Miller Theatre Corporation.

 DeLoy and Bev Sallenback and their family of five children are from Canada, where DeLoy practiced law for many years.